martin12333/Readable-Lisp-S-expressions/common-lisp-tutorial.md

 Just like traditional s-expressions, spaces separate parameters, so it's *important* that there be *no* space between the function name and the opening "(".
 Since spaces separate parameters, a space between the function name and the opening "(" would create two parameters instead of a single function call.
 The same is basically true for traditional s-expressions, too; (a b) and (ab) are not the same thing.

 Here's the real rule: in neoteric-expressions, e(...) maps to (e ...), e{} maps to (e), other e{...} maps to (e {...}), e[ ... ] maps to ($bracket-apply$ e), and (. e) maps to e.
 The "$bracket-apply$" is so that you can write a macro to access arrays and other mappings.
 The (. e) rule lets you escape expressions (e.g., for the sweet-expressions we'll describe next).
-Note that "neoteric-expressions" used be called "modern-expressions"; you may see some older documents using that name.
+Note that "neoteric-expressions" used to be called "modern-expressions"; you may see some older documents using that name.

 The advantage of full-curly-infix is that it is totally and completely compatible with traditional s-expressions (since traditional s-expressions do not define what happens inside {...} anyway).
 Enable-neoteric can, in extremely unlikely scenarios, cause expressions to be interpreted differently... but they let you use n-expressions directly.